Guidelines

 - The system bus should be sorted before the session bus

-- The bind rules should be sorted after the send & receive rules
+- The bind rules should be sorted after send & receive rules

 For DBus, try to determine peer's label when possible.
 E.g.: